-SECTION 5.(c) Subsection (b) of this section and G.S.
-116-291, as enacted by subsection (a) of this section, become effective July 1, 2016.
+SECTION 5.(c) G.S.
+116-291, as enacted by subsection (a) of this section, becomes effective July 1, 2016.
 The remainder of this section becomes effective beginning with the 2017 fall academic semester so that students may be nominated for the scholarship during the 2017-2018 academic year and recipients of the scholarship may enroll to begin a course of study at the constituent institution beginning with the 2018 fall academic semester.